 How to Break a Lease With a Roommate in California

-Before breaking a lease with roommates in California, you must understand the renters’ laws in California.
+Before , you must understand the renters’ laws in California.
 Know what can happen when you break a lease and the potential costs for breaking a lease before you decide to break your lease or break your roommate’s lease early.

 You may have challenges, such as your roommate not complying with your request to break the lease.
 You might also find it difficult to file charges against your roommate or find a legal reason to break a lease.
 DoNotPay can help you through this complicated process.